Survive The Onset

 He wore his gear like it was part of his body and moved at the head of his patrol with the tight, measured gait of a man who understood the principle of training like you fight.

-Fifteen men followed him through the southern edge of the village.
-Their boots crunching softly over dirt and broken masonry.
-Their weapons carried with disciplined familiarity.
+His men followed in disciplined spacing, boots crunching softly over dirt and broken masonry.
+Fifteen of them.
+Good soldiers.
+They carried their weapons with disciplined familiarity.

-They wore dust-stained multicam uniforms darkened at the chest and shoulders with sweat.
-Plate carriers rode high and tight, weighed down with level four ballistic plates, fully loaded magazines, radios, hydration bladders, and mission-essential gear.
-Kevlar helmets sat low over goggles scratched from months of use.
+They wore multicam uniforms darkened at the chest and shoulders with sweat.
+Plate carriers rode high and tight, weighed down with heavy ballistic plates, fully loaded magazines, radios, hydration bladders, and mission-essential gear.
+Kevlar helmets sat low over goggles scratched from months of use in the desert.
 M4 carbines were held close to the body, muzzles steady, fingers straight along trigger guards unless needed.

 Tony motioned his men forward with two fingers and watched them flow into cover the way they’d been drilled to do until it’d become second nature.
 It was almost beautiful, in a grim kind of way, the poetry of trained violence.
 A line of men moving through ruin with the grace of dancers who happened to be wearing plate carriers and carrying assault rifles.